civiform/civiform/env-var-docs/parser-package/README.md

 ### Environment variable documentation file format

 An environment variable documentation file contains key-value pairs.
-Each key is either a group of environment variables or an environment variable referenced in application.conf.
+Each key references either a group of environment variables or an environment variable referenced in application.conf.

 Groups have the following fields: